 How often should I review and update my estate plan?

-It’s recommended to review and update your estate plan every three to five years, or after major life events such as marriage, divorce, or the birth of a child, to align it with your current circumstances and laws.
+Review your estate plan regularly, and also after major life events such as marriage, divorce, the birth of a child, or significant changes to assets.

-Can I draft my own will or do I need an attorney?
+Can I draft my own will or do I need a solicitor?

 Is estate planning only for the wealthy?